timothy-wardlow/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 ## Description
-We were challenged to build a coomand-line application that takes in data about employees and generates a webpage that displays cards for each individual.
+We were challenged to build a command-line application that takes in data about employees and generates a webpage that displays cards for each individual.
 Another part of the challenge is to write unit tests for each portion of the code, ensuring that each passes.

 ## User Story
 AS A manager <br>